Gerónimo Rulli

+Rulli joined Estudiantes's youth team in 2009, making his professional debut for them in 2013.
+Between 2014 and 2020, he played for Real Sociedad, twice on loan before joining them on a permanent deal in 2017.
+He played in 170 matches for Sociedad in five seasons.
+He joined French club Montpellier on loan in 2019.
+In 2020, he joined Villarreal staying at the club for two-and-a-half seasons, winning the UEFA Europa League in 2020–21.

+He featured for Argentina in the 2016 Olympic tournament in Brazil.
+In May 2017, he received his first call-up for the Argentina national team.
+He made his international debut in 2018 against Guatemala in a 3–0 friendly win.
+Though he did not play any minutes, Rulli was a member of the Argentina squads that won the 2022 FIFA World Cup and the 2024 Copa América.
+Rulli also competed for Argentina at the 2024 Summer Olympics.

 Club career

 Estudiantes

 Born in La Plata, Buenos Aires Province, Rulli graduated from local Estudiantes' youth setup, being promoted to the first-team squad in 2012, being initially assigned as a backup to Justo Villar and Agustín Silva.
 On 8 April 2013, after profiting from Villar's departure to Nacional and Silva's injury, he played his first match as a professional, starting in a 0–1 loss at Arsenal de Sarandí.

 Rulli appeared in further 11 matches during the campaign, and established a record of 588 minutes without suffering a goal.
 He appeared in all league matches in 2013–14, overtaking Silva in the pecking order.

 Real Sociedad and loan to Montpellier

 On 24 July 2014 Rulli was loaned to La Liga's Real Sociedad for one year from Deportivo Maldonado, which bought the player's rights a month earlier.
 He made his debut for the club on 28 August, starting and being replaced in the 85th minute of a 0–3 away loss against Krasnodar in the 2014–15 UEFA Europa League due to an ankle injury.

 Rulli returned to action in November, and made his debut in the main category of Spanish football on 20 December 2014, starting in a 1–1 away draw against Levante.
 On 4 January of the following year, he made several key saves which granted the Txuri-urdin a 1–0 home win against Barcelona.

 On 4 July 2015, Rulli's loan was extended for a further year.

 On 19 July 2016, Rulli was signed by Premier League side Manchester City for £4 million.
 He was shortly afterwards loaned back to Real Sociedad, before moving permanently in January 2017.
 On 14 August 2019, Rulli joined Ligue 1 club Montpellier on a season-long loan with the option to make the transfer permanent.